stan-dev/design-docs/designs/0005-stan-CI-and-repo-structure.md

 + `STAN_MPI` tests only
 + `test/unit` with `STAN_THREADS` on any OS

 Tests on merge to develop would be the same as regular tests.
-On request (build with parameters) we could also run the Stage 1 test on all OS (3 tests in parallel).
+On request (build with parameters) we would be able run the Stage 1 test on all OS (3 tests in parallel).

 ###### Stan